 How can push notifications help your conversion rate?

-Before we can start repairing the conversion rate of your push notifications, let’s look at some general uses of using push notifications.
+Before we can start repairing the conversion rate of your notifications, let’s look at some general uses of using these.

 - Send users to your social media channels